talosh/flameDainApp/README.md

 ### Training

-For custom training annoingly there should be a separate environment because the "autograd" function has changed with the new version of PyTorch.
+For training annoingly there should be a separate environment because its broken in DainApp and we need older version of PyTorch to use original Dain implementation.

-    $ conda create --name train --clone base
+    $ conda activate dain
+    $ conda install pytorch==1.2.0 torchvision==0.4.0 cudatoolkit=10.0 -c pytorch